Kung Fu (1972 TV series): Home media

 Warner Home Video released the entire series on DVD in Region 1 between 2004 and 2005.

 On November 14, 2017, Warner Home Video re-released all three seasons, as well as the complete series set on DVD in Region 1.

 The extras include audio commentary by David Carradine on four episodes of the series (s2e1 The Well, s2e14 A Dream Within a Dream, s3e2 Blood of the Dragon - 2, s3e21 Full Circle), Zen & Now: A Dinner With David Carradine And Friends (Guests: Hal Sparks, Sifu Rob Moses, Vivica A. Fox, Kam Yuen, Cynthia Rothrock, Radames Pera, Michael Madsen), two documentaries on the series' development and production (From Grasshopper to Caine: the Making of Kung Fu, The Tao of Caine: Production and Beyond), and David Carradine's Shaolin Diary, a visit to China's Shaolin Monastery and the Great Wall.

-The series is also available online on Amazon Prime Video and iTunes (including Pilot), and on Google TV.
+The series is also available online on Amazon Prime Video and iTunes (including pilot), and on Google TV.

-Legacy
+Revivals

 Kung Fu: The Movie

-In Kung Fu: The Movie (1986) Caine (played by Carradine) is forced to fight his hitherto unknown son, Chung Wang (played by Brandon Lee).
+In Kung Fu: The Movie (1986) Caine (again played by Carradine) is forced to fight his hitherto unknown son, Chung Wang (played by Brandon Lee).
 Herbie Pilato in The Kung Fu Book of Caine (page 157) also comments that Bruce Lee's son, Brandon Lee, was involved in sequels related to the series:

 The late Brandon Lee, son of Bruce Lee, played Caine's son, Chung Wang.
 Toward the end of the film, Chung Wang asks Caine if he is his father.
 The question seems somewhat ironic since—in real life—Brandon's father was a contender for the role of Caine in the series.
 After Bruce Lee lost the part to Carradine, he went back to Hong Kong, where he made The Big Boss, the film that began his legendary career in martial arts movies.

 Kung Fu: The Next Generation

 In Kung Fu: The Next Generation (1987), the story moves to the present day and centers on the story of Kwai Chang "Johnny" Caine (Brandon Lee), who is the great-great-grandson of Kwai Chang Caine, and the difficult relationship he has with his father, also named Kwai Chang (David Darlow).
 In an attempt to connect with his son, Caine Sr. takes him to Silver Creek, a ghost town, the place where their ancestor spent his last years.
-They talk about how Caine arrived there, became the "wise man of the town", and how he passed away.
+They talk about how Caine arrived there, became the "wise man of the town", and how he died.